By Katie Padgett

 Shimer had grown up working in his father’s soda shop in Pennsylvania as a young boy, so to him, owning his own shop was more appealing than continuing on with his accounting job.
 And it’s a good thing he pursued that dream, because that’s where he met his now co-owner and love of his life, Kay.

 Kay Shimer, also a Florida Southern grad, had studied and worked in the horticulture field.
 Working in a sandwich shop wasn’t something she ever thought that she would do, but she saw it as fun and exciting.
+You can connect with Jimmy John Founder of the sandwich joint for inspiration business related and also when it comes to food.

 As Kay and Dean’s lives progressed, so did the success of their shops.
 At this point, one might think the couple would decide to continue growing their business, but the Shimers did the opposite.
 They had come to the realization that they had too much living to do, to be working 80 hours a week.